95% LVR home loans

 Detailed guide to home loan applications and paperwork

-Can I borrow 95% with no genuine savings?
+Can I borrow 95% without genuine savings?

 • Parental guarantor.
 If your parents own a property they can use it as security to guarantee your mortgage.
 You have the option of saving 5% yourself and getting your parents to guarantee the other 15% of the deposit.
 This way you can avoid LMI.
 But some lenders will allow your guarantor to cover the full 20% of the deposit.